pantheon-systems/pantheon-advanced-page-cache/readme.txt

 * When a post is updated, clear the cache for the post's URL, the homepage, any index view the post appears on, and any REST API endpoints the post is present in.
 * When an author changes their name, clear the cache for the author's archive and any post they've authored.

 There is a limit to the number of surrogate keys in a response, so we've optimized them based on a user's expectation of a normal WordPress site.
-See the "Emitted Keys" section for full details.
+See the "Emitted Keys" section for full details on which keys are included, and the "Adding Custom Keys" section following for information on how to add your own.

+= Adding Custom Keys =

+By default, Pantheon Advanced Page Cache generates surrogate keys based on an interpretation of the main `WP_Query` query object.
+Because WordPress sends headers before the page is rendered, you need to use the `pantheon_wp_main_query_surrogate_keys` filter to include additional surrogate keys for any data present on the page.

-Use the `pantheon_wp_main_query_surrogate_keys` filter to customize surrogate keys in a response.
-For example, to include a surrogate key for a sidebar rendered on the homepage, you can filter the keys included in the response:
+For example, to include surrogate keys for a sidebar rendered on the homepage, you can filter the keys using the `is_home()` template tag:

     /**
      * Add surrogate key for the featured content sidebar rendered on the homepage.